HandCash/handcash-connect-sdk-docs/docs/promise-payments.md

-# Promised Payments
+# Promise Payments

-Promised payments are similar to [instant payments](/payments.md).
-The difference is that with promised payment you can commit the money to be spent and additionally update the payment, changing parameters as amounts or data attached.
+Promise payments are similar to [instant payments](/payments.md).
+The difference is that with promise payment you can commit the money to be spent and additionally update the payment, changing parameters as amounts or data attached.
 Eventually you claim the promise to make the payment effective.

 ## Create a promise

-First of all, you need to create a promised payment with some initial parameters.
+First of all, you need to create a promise payment with some initial parameters.

-This is an example of how to create a promised payment to charge users as a stream service.
+This is an example of how to create a promise payment to charge users as a stream service.
 It shows how to charge:
 - A fixed amount of $0.02 for the stream service (service fee).
 - A variable amount $0.05 for each minute of video for the creator of the video.